 Conclusion

-The precipitation products chosen for this study differed greatly in measurement values for the same time and location, particularly during the extreme events resulting in landslides.
-As a result, the precipitation products differed in their ability to predict landslides.
-A particular challenge was the presence of low-intensity, long-duration storms triggering landslides.
-This challenge could potentially be addressed by better filtering and aggregating the data into storms.
-Nonetheless, the choice of precipitation product affected landslide intensity-duration threshold performance with the present processing technique, with the products that relied on ground-based sensors having a more easily identifiable landslide signal despite generally recording lower peak intensities and return periods.
+The precipitation products chosen for this study represent diverse measurement techniques that often reported large differences in precipitation leading up to the landslide events evaluated here.
+As a result, the precipitation products differed in their overall performance in predicting landslides on the basis of published intensity-duration thresholds.
+A particular challenge was the presence of low-intensity, long-duration storms preceding landslide events.
+This challenge could potentially be addressed by better filtering and aggregating the data into more pronounced storm events.
+Overall, the choice of intensity-duration threshold was not as consequential as the choice of precipitation product in identifying landslides.
+Performance from products that rely on ground-based sensors showed a more easily identifiable landslide signal despite generally recording lower peak intensities and return periods.
 Though it was hypothesized that peak intensity would be an important predictive factor, the results suggest intead that a lack of noise on the low end may be more important for accurate landslide identification.

+A key limitation to studies like this is the lack of exact and verified landslides locations, as reflected in the results presented here, where the exact landslide locations had higher precipitation and greater landslide prediction accuracy as compared to inexact locations.
+This can be addressed by a manual search as in this study or perhaps in the future by machine learning.

 Using the methods of this study, those practitioners attempting to use intensity-duration thresholds as operation landslide models would do well to select a product like MRMS that has extremely low latency and performs well at identifying landslides.
 None of the products was particularly good at filtering out false alarms of landslides.
 A model that takes into account landslide susceptibility has the potential to reduce false alarms.

-A major limitation to studies like this is the lack of exact and verified landslides locations, as reflected in the results for exact landslide locations as compared to inexact locations.
-This can be addressed by a manual search as in this study or perhaps in the future by machine learning.
+Therefore, an additional recommendation would be for practitioners to consider more than one precipitation product, i.e. multiple precipitation estimates simultaneously, as a way to quantify stronger precipitation signals and to minimize the influence of noise.

 Bibliography

 Adler, Robert F., George J. Huffman, Alfred Chang, Ralph Ferraro, Ping-Ping Xie, John Janowiak, Bruno Rudolf, et al. 2003.
 “The Version-2 Global Precipitation Climatology Project (GPCP) Monthly Precipitation Analysis (1979Present).”
 Journal of Hydrometeorology 4 (6): 1147–67. https://doi.org/10.1175/1525-7541(2003)004<1147:TVGPCP>2.0.CO;2.